randyheydon/distPND/README.rst

 * No way to include external packages.
     The Pandora, by default, includes only a few non-standard Python libraries: Pygame, PyGTK, Numeric, Cairo, DBus, and Fuse.
 If your project requires any other external libraries, they have to be distributed in your PND, but it's currently not possible to make bdist_pnd pull them in.
 This is a feature of setuptools_, and I hope to make distPND take advantage of it soon.

-* Packages cannot import each other.
-    If your project contains multiple separate packages, they will currently not be able to import each other.
-If installed normally, all packages would be on the path, and therefore accessible to each other.
-Many projects contain only one top-level package, and for them this issue would not appear; however, once external package installation is added, this will be a real problem.
-I hope to fix this soon-ish.

 * data_files behaves strangely; use package_data where possible.
     I don't fully understand the workings of the data_files option to the setup function; therefore, I don't know where in the PND those files will end up.
 Files specified in package_data behave a lot more predictably, so I recommend you use those instead.